homeeondemand/react-native-mapbox-navigation/README.md

 </details>

-Place your public token in your Xcode project's `Info.plist` and and add a `MGLMapboxAccessToken` key whose value is your public access token.
+Place your public token in your Xcode project's `Info.plist` and add a `MGLMapboxAccessToken` key whose value is your public access token.

 Place your secret token in a `.netrc` file in your OS home directory that contains this: